 The Plan for the Planet approach has been adopted to promote and deliver the UN SDGs based on its integration of science, mathematics and geography knowledge and focus on leveraging business management, leadership and teamwork principles and practice to develop and deliver local, regional and globally sustainable outcomes.

-What does the Young Australians’ Plan for the Planet Program involve?
+What does the Young Persons’ Plan for the Planet Program involve?

-The Australian pilot program will operate as an extracurricular program involving 20 schools across Australia.
-Each school will develop a sustainable development plan for their regional EcoZone to 2030.
+The Australian pilot program operated as an extracurricular program involving 20 schools across Australia.
+Each school creates a sustainable development plan for their regional EcoZone to 2030.
 The schools will then work to combine their individual EcoZone plans into a national sustainable development plan (Young Australians’ Plan for the Planet).
-This will then be presented to Canberra in August 2017.
+This was then be presented to Canberra in August 2017.

 Australian EcoZones (20)